 One thing that any drinker will not be looking forward to in New Year 2019 is Dry Days.
 How much ever you hate it, we advise you to have the list of dates when alcohol will not be available for sale in your city.
 Why?
 Because you can stock up for ‘No Alcohol Day.’
 Duh!
 But first, what are dry days in India?
 According to the definition under Alcohol Laws of India, “Dry Days are specific days when the sale of alcohol is not permitted.
 Most of the Indian states observe these days on major national festivals/occasions such as Republic Day (January 26), Independence Day (August 15) and Gandhi Jayanti (October 2).”
-Dry Days of 2019 in India will also include Lok Sabha election 2019 dates as prohibited days are also observed on and around voting days.
-Schedule of which will be announced by Election Commission of India later.
+Dry Days of 2019 in India also includes Lok Sabha election 2019 dates as prohibited days are also observed on and around voting days.
+The schedule for the same has been announced by Election Commission of India.
 So, all you alcohol lovers very well know now that these days are either of religious or national importance, which is why liquor shops and bars are prohibited from serving alcohol to customers.
 And it is time to know month-wise Dry Day dates in 2019 when it is going to be a ‘No Liquor Day.’
 We have also mentioned which day of the week along with dry day dates, so you know if they fall on weekends or not.
-Hindu Calendar 2019 Free Download in PDF: Know List of Festivals, Holidays, Fasts According to Drik Panchang, Kalnirnay, Lala Ramswaroop Hindi Calendars Online.
+Dry Days During Lok Sabha Elections 2019: Alcohol Will Not Be Sold On These Dates During April And May in Delhi, Mumbai, Goa, Kolkata, Bengaluru.

 After a gala-time on New Year’s Eve on December 31, be prepared for a few dry days in January 2019.
 There are two events, the harvest festival of Makar Sankranti on January 15 (Tuesday) and the national festival of Republic Day on January 26 (Saturday) when dry days will be observed across the country.
 If you’re someone living in the state of Maharashtra, Kerala, Rajasthan and Andaman and the Nicobar Islands, then you’re in for an extra dry day.
 It will be observed to mark Mahatma Gandhi’s 71st death anniversary on January 30 (Wednesday).
 In February 2019, there is one dry day to be observed across India and that is due to Swami Dayanand Saraswati Jayanti on February 28 (Thursday).
 But for peeps in Maharashtra and Delhi, you will have one extra dry day in the month.
 For Delhiites, it is because of Guru Ravidass Jayanti and for Mumbaikars, it is due to Chhatrapati Shivaji Maharaj Jayanti.
 Both important observances falling on February 19 (Tuesday).
 List of Dry Days of 2018 in India: Check Dates When Alcohol is Not For Sale.